KarchinLab/SVCFit/README.md

 attched <- attach_clone(dat, truth, tolerance = 6)
 ```

-This function has 2 inputs:
+This function has 2 arguments:

 1.  dat: a dataframe storing structural variants for clone assignment.